 Want another fun game to play while you are cooking?
 Play Iron Chef!
 You can have each family member create an idea of a dinner dish with the ingredients at hand.
 Try to keep it simple to avoid making a mess at the table, but don’t forget to have some fun too.

 Eating at home doesn’t have to feel like a chore or even a bore!
 If you follow these tips to keep your meals fun and easy, you’ll look forward to eating IN for every meal.
 If you’re doing a spending freeze, you might not want to eat out again!
 Don’t let routine keep you from sticking to your money saving goals.
 Keep dinners, breakfasts, and even lunch exciting so you’ll never need to go out.

 Your Turn: What is your favorite meal to make at home?
+What are your food challenges at home?
 Tell us in the comments below!

 What To Read Next:

 Many people are looking to improve their finances this year, but have no idea how on earth to achieve this goal!
 If you are struggling to get ahead financially, just the idea of getting control of your finances can seem intense.
 I’m not going to lie to you and tell…read more

 Redbox is one of my favorite ways to rent movies.
 Keep reading to learn about redbox free movie codes.
 You can find a Redbox kiosk on nearly every street corner.
 There are over 38,000 kiosks across the US offering lower prices and more convenience than...read more